You are here: Home » My Pregnancy » Your Antenatal Care

 It's best to see a midwife or GP as early as possible to get the information you need about having a healthy pregnancy.

 Some tests, such as screening for sickle cell and thalassaemia, should be done before you're 10 weeks pregnant.
+If you're more than 10 weeks pregnant, you should still refer yourself for NHS pregnancy care as soon as possible.

 If you have special health needs, your midwife, GP or obstetrician may take shared responsibility for your maternity care.